 Final Thoughts From the Interviewer

 Hannah Huesman is a gregarious, enthusiastic and positive individual.
 Through her #MentalSweatMonday series on social media, Hannah has helped hundreds, if not thousands of people engage themselves in mental fitness training.
 Some of those people include our SPMA team, who are regular followers.
 As such, we HIGHLY recommend you give her a follow on Instagram, LinkedIn and Twitter.
 Once you follow and connect to those accounts, be sure to check out her #MentalSweatMonday series.
-Not only will you get a glimpse into Hannah’s coaching style as the Mental Skills and Performance Coach for the Philadelphia Phillies, you’ll also learn a few things about keeping yourself mentally fit.
+Not only will you get a glimpse into Hannah’s coaching style as the Mental Skills and Performance Coach for the Philadelphia Phillies, but you’ll also learn a few things about keeping yourself mentally fit.